Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Introduction

 An example of the striking effect of intercalation in the van der Waals gap is the addition of small amounts of copper in ZrTe$_2$, yielding superconductivity with T$_c\approx9.7$\,K \cite{machado2017}.
 The superconducting behavior deviates from BCS and it is consistent with multiband superconductivity.
 Similarly, Ti-doped single crystals of the topological type-II Dirac semimetal NiTe$_2$ \cite{ferreira2021} exhibit experimental and band structure topology features reminiscent of the Cu$_x$ZrTe$_2$ compounds, which presents a superconducting state with T$_c\approx4.0$\,K \cite{de2018}.
 These findings underscore the importance of the intercalation-engineering mechanisms in TMDs, which bring about electronic signatures of great importance.

 To the best of our knowledge, the coexistence of CDW and superconductivity in ZrTe$_2$ intercalated with Ni is reported in this work for the first time.
 High-quality single crystals were synthesized by isothermal chemical vapor transport (CVT).
 Electrical resistivity and specific heat data suggest the onset of a CDW ground state near 287\,K, followed by the onset of superconductivity with T$_c\approx4.1$\,K. The superconducting behavior suggests that the pairing charges come from two bands.
-First-principle electronic-structure calculations for ZrTe$_2$ and Ni-doped ZrTe$_2$ are provided, showing electronic and phononic dispersions that are consistent with the experimental findings and a non-trivial band topology, classifying ZrTe$_2$ as a type-II Dirac semimetal candidate.
+First-principle electronic-structure calculations for ZrTe$_2$ and Ni-doped ZrTe$_2$ are provided, showing electronic and phononic dispersions that are consistent with the experimental findings.